+There are pros and cons.
 For example, there may be limits to the structures you can build or display.
 You may also have to follow specific rules regarding how often you should mow your lawn, the color you should paint your exterior walls, and whether you should or shouldn’t keep pets.
-So, before landscaping or adding anything to your property, find out if it’s allowed by your homeowners’ association.

 Note that most rules you must obey depend on the homeowners association governing properties in your neighborhood.
 And the desires of other residents also dictate what you can and can’t do on your property.

-With this in mind, it’s essential to read and understand the laws set by homeowners associations before moving to a new community.
+With this in mind, reading and understanding the laws set by homeowners associations before moving to a new community is essential.
 The last thing you want is to get into legal problems for violating the rules and regulations of your HOA.

 When you purchase a home under the management of an HOA, expect to pay fees monthly or annually.
-These fees, known as HOA dues, pay for the maintenance of amenities shared by residents.
+These fees, known as HOA fees, cover the preventive maintenance of amenities shared by residents.
 This includes street lighting, elevators, community halls, walkways, and pools.
 The HOA fees depend on various factors, such as the property’s location and size.

 For example, someone living in a condo in New York with amenities like a gym and movie theater will pay more dues than a single-family home resident in Oregon.
 Likewise, tenants of two-bedroom apartments pay more than those in one-bedroom apartments.

-Note that this fee will vary from one association to another, with some HOAs charging as little as $100 while others charge up to $1,000.
+Note that this fee will vary from association to association, with some HOAs charging as little as $100 while others charging up to $1,000.
 But all associations require their members to pay dues on the specified timeline or face penalties.
 For this reason, homeowners within an association should understand what HOA management fees cover.

 Homeowners association fees cover the cost of repairing common areas, paying insurance premiums, hiring service providers, and paying the property management company.
 The dues paid to HOA also pay for maintaining shared amenities in buildings to enhance property value and the tenants’ quality of life.

 Besides setting rules within communities, homeowners associations maintain shared spaces like parks, community halls, fitness centers, swimming pools, and other common areas in townhouses, apartments, and condos.
-Depending on the property design and size, your HOA might have a few or a list of common areas shared by residents.
+Depending on the property design and size, your HOA might have a few or a list of common areas residents share.

 Aside from maintaining shared areas, HOAs handle other tasks within residential properties.
-They include investigating complaints presented by property owners, managing finances for the community, acting as mediators when conflicts arise, and approving or adjusting community laws.
+They include investigating property owners’ complaints, managing community finances, acting as mediators when conflicts arise, and approving or adjusting community laws.

-Your homeowner’s association can enforce fines and penalties if you fail to comply with regulations or don’t pay HOA dues.
-Legally, homeowners associations can also sue you or even issue a lien, and failure to pay the lien for a long time could lead to foreclosure.
+Your homeowner’s association can enforce fines and penalties if you fail to comply with regulations or don’t pay dues.
+Legally, homeowners associations can also sue you or even issue a lien; failure to pay the lien for a long time could lead to foreclosure.

 These laws do not aim to punish those who do not comply but to enhance property value and the usability and durability of amenities.